-- Be sure to add Three Rivers College school code 004713.
+- Be sure to add the Three Rivers College school code 004713.

 - Link your taxes using the FAFSA’s IRS Data Retrieval Tool (dependent students will also need to link parent tax information).
 Instructions for linking taxes are available on the IRS website and can be found here.

-- For more information on how to complete the FAFSA, please contact the Office of Financial Aid or external locations or refer to the Federal Student Aid Website.
+- For more information on how to complete the FAFSA, please contact the Office of Financial Aid, external locations, or refer to the Federal Student Aid Website.